 Remember I said the benefits of lucid dreaming are far-reaching?
 This one may push you to your logical limits.

 Conscious dreaming allows you to face your fears in a controlled setting.
 If you are afraid of heights, why not jump out of an airplane?

 In the alternate reality of lucid dreams, you can slow down time for a controlled fall, and float gently to the ground.
 Once you have done this at 10,000 feet you will be surprised how you feel about heights in the waking world.

 How does it work?
-One explanation is that dealing with a worst case scenario in a positive way creates new neural patterns in your subconscious mind.
+One explanation is that dealing with a worst case scenario in a positive way creates new neural patterns in your unconscious mind.
 Reinforcing that belief with more experiences that seem real can dissolve the fear altogether.
-From skydiving to snakes, you can face your fears and reprogram your subconscious reactions, knowing that absolutely no harm can come to you.
+From skydiving to snakes, you can face your fears and reprogram your unconscious reactions, knowing that absolutely no harm can come to you.